gonzalezrostani/Assignment-6/Readme.md

 # Read Me: Dev
-In this branch I changed my Makefile.
-I aim to create both an html file and a pdf file with pandoc (2 targets).
-If you want to operate the file the instructions are the same as in [labNote](https://github.com/gonzalezrostani/Assignment-6/blob/master/labNotes.md).
+In this branch, I changed my Makefile.
+I aim to create both an HTML file and a pdf file with pandoc (2 targets).
+If you want to operate the file, the instructions are the same as in [labNote](https://github.com/gonzalezrostani/Assignment-6/blob/master/labNotes.md).
 Following, I briefly explain how to create a new branch and connect it with your remote repo.

 ## Creating a new branch
-If you want to create a new branch you should type
+If you want to create a new branch, you should type
 ```
 git checkout -b dev
 ```
-where _dev_ in this case is the name of the new brach.
+where _dev_, in this case, is the name of the new branch.
 Then you can use a very similar code to move from one branch to the other.
 For example, imagine I want to come back to the master then I will type _git checkout master_

 To confirm in which branch you are you should type:
 ```